The fire of Azerbaijan: Ateshgah temple and Yanar Dag

 Why is Azerbaijan called the "Land of Fire"?

 Because natural gas seeping from the ground on the Absheron Peninsula has burned continuously for millennia, shaping local belief and giving the country its enduring nickname.
+The name spans both the ancient fire-worship sites and Baku's later role in the modern oil industry.

 What is the Ateshgah?